cncf/devstats-example/README.md

 This is installed [here](http://147.75.97.234:3001), it uses neither DNS nor SSL.

+It runs on Ubuntu 18.04 LTS on an ARM64 architecture.

 - To install: `vim INSTALL_UBUNTU18.md`.
 - To deploy use: `PG_PASS=...
 PG_PASS_RO=...
 PG_PASS_TEAM=... ./deploy.sh`.
 - To run sync manually (update since last run without cron) use: `PG_PASS=... ./run.sh`.